fpdf-easytable/ajax_server_response_hander/README.md

 # Example

-The directory examle contains a working proof of concept of this approach.
+The directory example contains a working proof of concept of this approach.
 It contains
    - frontend
       - example.html
       - library.js (where generic functions to manipulate the document are defined.
 Of course, you can include